 We are a biopharmaceutical company with no products approved for commercial sale and we have not generated any revenue from product sales.
 We have incurred, and expect to continue to incur, significant costs relating to the development and commercialization of our co-lead potential products - OMS302 for use during ILR procedures and OMS103HP for use during arthroscopic partial meniscectomy surgery.
-We have not yet obtained regulatory approval to market either of these potential products for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize either of these products successfully.
+In November 2012, we announced that we successfully completed our second Phase 3 clinical trial that evaluated OMS302 in patients undergoing ILR procedures including cataract surgery and refractive lens exchange.
+We intend to focus a significant portion of our activities and resources on commercializing OMS302, and we believe a substantial portion of the value of our company relates to our ability to obtain marketing approval for, and to successfully commercialize, this product.